 It's not enough to set any old goal.
 You need to set one that fulfills the right conditions.

 Page 1 of 2

 Goals!
 I just love goals!
 One of the most famous lines in theater history was written by Shakespeare and, if I recall correctly, is about goals: “The goal’s the thing, with which to accomplish the agenda of the Queen.”
 Remember?
-Hamlet was trying to develop a new laundry detergent to remove spots from fine clothing.
+Macbeth was trying to develop a new laundry detergent to remove spots from fine clothing.
 It was one of the great moments in the performing arts, apparent even to someone like me, who has no training in the history of theater.
 Whatsoever.
 (I just know genius when I see it).

 In prior episodes, we’ve discussed the difference between outcome goals and process goal and when you should use each.
 We’ve explored how to set goals to give you the life you want.
 We’ve explored goals from many angles.
 But we’ve never reviewed the very basics of how to set goals.
 So just like we recently reviewed the very basics of how to use a to-do list, today it’s back to basics with goal setting!

 Make Goals Specific

 Bernice decided that her plant store Green Growing Things needed an updated look.
 So she called her team together and said, “Our new goal is to revamp the store!
 Bring me your proposals!”
 The staff jumped to work and came back with several proposals.

 Europa suggested we install barbed wire around the outside, to protect against political dissidents trying to steal plants.
 Melvin was in favor of installing a server farm, so in the event civilization collapsed, the IT systems would still work.
 While these ideas have merit (in some alternate universe), they don’t move the team any closer to anything useful.
 That’s because Bernice’s goal is too vague.
 “Revamp the store” could mean anything.